SamHulme1/Art-By-Jamie/README.md

 ---
 ### Styling:

-All the containers apart from the maps were given a border-radius, creating a slight curve that was more aesthetic, the border styles were set to dashed with a 3px size to create the impression that they could be cut out or had been stuck in.
+All the containers apart from the map and breakout images were given a border-radius, creating a slight curve that was more aesthetic, the border styles were set to dashed with a 3px size to create the impression that they could be cut out or had been stuck in.
 This creates a nice consistent artbook style.
 The map was set to container fluid because I wanted it to stand out and contrast against the other containers.
-There is also a breakout image on each page to help to break up visual and written information.
+The breakout image on each page helps to break up visual and written information.
 This results in a more aesthetic, and fluid website.
 I added a pseudo to the images in the gallery to limit the amount of written text on the page.
 I added the content for each pseudo as names of the pieces so that the user can click on the images to view their details.
 I decided against adding this to the larger images on the index and about page because I felt that it was too distracting for the user.

 ---
 ## WireFrames: